trollfot/dolmen.breadcrumbs/README.md

 This package displays them.

-Dolmen.Breadcrumbs assumes that there is a root object which implements IPublicationRoot.

 The simplest way to use breadcrumbs is as follows:

 ```
-from dolmen.breadcrumbs import BasicBreadCrumbs
+from dolmen.breadcrumbs import basicBreadCrumbs
-BasicBreadCrumbs(item,request).render()
+print (basicBreadCrumbs(item,request))
 ```

-In practice you will want to add this to your Page subclasses
+In practice you will want to use breadcrumbs in your web pages, and so you add them to your Page subclasses

 ```
-from dolmen.breadcrumbs import BasicBreadCrumbs
+from dolmen.breadcrumbs import basicBreadCrumbs
 class MyPage(Page):
     define breadcrumbs():
-        return BasicBreadCrumbs(self.context,request).render()
+        return basicBreadCrumbs(self.context,self.request)
 ```

-Then in the Page Template add in
+Then in the Page Template just call them.
    ${view.breadcrumbs()}

-And you should have breadcrums on your page.
+And you should have breadcrumbs on your page.

-Of course if you want to customize it, you can dig deeper.
+Of course if you want to customize it, you can.
+Let us explore how they work.

+Dolmen.Breadcrumbs assumes that there is a root object which implements IPublicationRoot.
+It gets the paretns of an object (kin), using dolmen.location, and then genates a list of dictionaires with the information for each item.
+Finally it converst that list into html.

 In [dolmen.breadcrumbs/src/dolmen/breadcrumbs/crumbs.py](./src/dolmen/breadcrumbs/crumbs.py])
 There are two methods.